10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Getting to Odawara

-Conveniently, Odawara lies along the JR Tokaido line where both shinkansen and local or rapid trains ply the route.
-Via the JR Tokaido Shinkansen, the trip better Tokyo Station (or Shinagawa Station) takes about 30 minutes.
-The fare is ¥3,500 each way and can be covered by your Japan Rail Pass.
+Conveniently, Odawara lies along the JR Tokaido line, where both shinkansen and local or rapid trains ply the route.
+Via the JR Tokaido Shinkansen, the trip from Tokyo Station (or Shinagawa Station) via Shin-Yokohama takes about 35 minutes.
+The fare is ¥3,220 each way and can be covered by your Japan Rail Pass.

-Alternatively, the regular slower local and rapid trains on the JR Tokaido Main Line will cover the route in about 70 to 90 minutes at just ¥1,500 each way.
+Alternatively, we found regular slower local and rapid trains on the JR Tokaido Main Line will cover the route in about 1 hour and 40 minutes at just ¥1,500 each way.

 Enoshima